Chart Color Schemes

 Cultural Diversity

-Pascoe Vale South was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Pascoe Vale South was found to be above average when compared nationally for a number of language and cultural background related metrics

-Pascoe Vale South had a higher cultural diversity than most local areas, with 23.6% of its residents born overseas and 29.7% speaking a language other than English at home.
-Christianity was the predominant religion in Pascoe Vale South, comprising 56.9% of the population, compared to None% across Greater Melbourne.
+Pascoe Vale South had a higher cultural diversity than most local areas, with 23.6% of its population born overseas and 29.7% speaking a language other than English at home.
+Christianity was the predominant religion in Pascoe Vale South, making up 56.9% of the population, compared to None% across Greater Melbourne.
 The top three ancestry groups were English (17.3%), Australian (17.1%), and Italian (17.1%).

 Frequently Asked Questions - Diversity